NdumisoCPUT/informal-business-management/REFLECTION.md

 ## Comparing State Diagrams vs. Activity Diagrams

-Working on both state and activity diagrams gave me a better understanding of their unique strengths. **State diagrams**, created using Mermaid’s `stateDiagram-v2` syntax, were ideal for modeling how a specific object behaves over time in response to internal events or external triggers.
-For example, the `CashFlowEntry` diagram showed how an entry transitions from `Draft` to `PendingReview`, and then to either `Approved`, `Rejected`, or `Archived`, depending on conditions like validity or time constraints.

-The `stateDiagram-v2` format made it easier to include guard conditions (e.g., `[valid & confirmed]`), transitions, and start/end nodes in a way that aligns closely with UML standards, even though it lacked full support for swimlanes.
-These diagrams were most helpful when visualizing the lifecycle and state transitions of objects within the system.

-On the other hand, **activity diagrams** were designed using `stateDiagram-v2` as well, but with a different modeling focus: they captured complete workflows, often across multiple actors (e.g., users and the system).
-In these diagrams, I simulated swimlanes using prefixes (e.g., `User_`, `System_`) to indicate responsibility.
-Activity diagrams allowed me to model process flows like “Process Payment” or “Generate Sales Report,” including decision points, parallel actions (via `fork`/`join`), and user feedback loops.

-In short:
-- **State diagrams** (via `stateDiagram-v2`) helped capture how an object evolves.
-- **Activity diagrams** (also using `stateDiagram-v2`) helped describe full business workflows.

-Despite Mermaid’s limitations, using `stateDiagram-v2` across both types provided consistency and allowed me to deliver structured, UML-aligned diagrams entirely within markdown.
+### 3. Comparing State Diagrams vs. Activity Diagrams

+State diagrams helped me understand how individual objects behave across different stages in their lifecycle.
+For example, the `Order` object transitions from `Created` to `Confirmed`, `Paid`, and eventually `Fulfilled` or `Canceled`.
+These diagrams focus on object-specific behavior and event-triggered state changes.

+Activity diagrams, on the other hand, were better suited for capturing complete workflows that involve both users and the system.
+Diagrams like “Make Purchase” or “Sync Data with Cloud” showed the sequence of actions, decisions, and even parallel flows between actors.

+Although Mermaid doesn’t natively support full UML activity diagram syntax, I used `stateDiagram-v2` to implement both types.
+It allowed me to include start/end nodes, guards, decisions, and parallel actions using `fork` and `join`.
+For swimlanes, I simulated roles using naming conventions (e.g., `User_`, `System_`) to clarify responsibilities.
+While not perfect, it offered a consistent and lightweight way to model the logic directly in markdown.